bhoward/focsipedia/docs/fp/intro.md

 ```
 Note that each parameter specifies both an **identifier** and a **type**;
 there are some contexts where Scala is able to **infer** the type of a parameter and it may be omitted, but we will generally include it for clarity.
-We will have more to say about [types](types.md) later, but for now observe that common types such as `Int`, `Double`, and `String` are available
-(just like in Java, except the first letter is capitalized).

-In the second line of this example, after assigning the function value to `area`, we are able to use `area` as the name of a function just like the built-in functions (such as `println`).
+In the second line of this example, after assigning the function value to `area`, we are able to use `area` as the name of a function just like a built-in function (such as `println`).

 When Scala reports the bindings that result from this code, it says that `area` has the type `Function2[Int, Int, Int]`&mdash;
 this reflects the fact that a function value in Scala is actually an object of a class implementing a particular **trait** (which is analogous to a Java interface).